 Victory for me!

-So when I heard about their new Luxury Vinyl Drop and Lock Flooring I had to try it!
+When I heard about Lifeproof Luxury Vinyl Plank Flooring I had to try it!

 This flooring is 100% waterproof which makes it perfect for kitchen, it’s an easy drop and lock installation and it looks amazing!